 When the YoYo Games Runner starts up there is button marked Settings.
 Tap that button to open a new screen with two further options.

-You should set the GM:Studio IP Address to the one that your computer is using (the same as this step)
+You should set the GM:Studio IP Address to the one that your computer is currently using.
+If your network supports name resolution you can use the PC's name and avoid issues with the IP changing later.

 The game should now connect and run automatically every time that you press the green "play" button on GameMaker:Studio.